git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

-# TCI 2.0 Fast Track Workshop
+# TIBCO Cloud Integration Fast Track Workshop
 This is a TIBCO Cloud™ Integration workshop that can be consumed virtually or in-person using our quick follow-along format.

 The approximate time taken for this workshop is around 2 hours.